-A Cubitt Award luncheon is held biennially, where all ratified nominees are invited receive their badge and certificate.
+A Cubitt Award Celebration is held anually, where all ratified nominees are invited to receive their badge and certificate.
 Details on the next Cubitt Award presentation will be listed here once available.

 Cubitt Bar Awards

 Cubitt Bar Awards are awarded to anyone who has volunteered for more than 30, 40 or 50 years.
-Nominations can be made by downloading the form below.
+Nominations can be made by completing the form below.